menemshasolomon/election-blog/content/post/2024-09-06-1-exploring-electoral-competitiveness/index.markdown

 ---

-##How competitive are presidential elections in the United States?
+*How competitive are presidential elections in the United States?*

 In order to predict the outcome of the 2024 presidential election, it is important to base the prediction model on an understanding of past elections at the national level.

-**Generally speaking, national elections have been competitive between the two major parties since the election of President Roosevelt in 1948.** In the succeeding 75+ years, neither party has been able to maintain significant control over the White House.
+**Generally speaking, national elections have been competitive between the two major parties since the election of President Franklin Roosevelt in 1948.** In the succeeding 75+ years, neither party has been able to maintain a significant monopoly over the Presidency.

 ```